 Profitability.
 In conjunction with their review of fees, the Independent Directors reviewed information reflecting the Investment Adviser's financial condition.
 The Independent Directors reviewed the consolidated financial statements of the Investment Adviser for the year ended December 31, 2022.
 The Independent Directors also considered the overall financial condition of the Investment Adviser and the Investment Adviser's representations regarding the stability of the firm, its operating margins, and the manner in which it funds its future financial commitments, such as employee deferred compensation programs.
-The Independent Directors also reviewed the profitability information for the Investment Adviser derived from its relationship with the Fund for the fiscal year ended December 31, 2022 on an actual and adjusted basis, as described below.
-The Independent Directors evaluated, among other things, the Investment Adviser's revenues, expenses, and net income (pretax and after-tax) and the net profit margins (pre-tax and after-tax).
+The Independent Directors also reviewed the profitability information for the Investment Adviser derived from its relationship with the Fund for the most recent fiscal year end available on the date of the meeting on an actual and adjusted basis, as described below.
+The Independent Directors evaluated, among other things, the Investment Adviser's revenues, expenses, net income (pre-tax and after-tax), and the net profit margins (pre-tax and after-tax).
 The Independent Directors also reviewed the level of profitability realized by the Investment Adviser including and excluding distribution expenses incurred by the Investment Adviser from its own resources.

 Economies of Scale and Whether Fee Levels Reflect These Economies of Scale.
 In evaluating the reasonableness of the investment advisory fees, the Board considered the existence of any economies of scale in the provision of services by the Investment Adviser and whether those economies are appropriately shared with the Fund.
 In its review, the Independent Directors recognized that economies of scale are difficult to assess or quantify, particularly on a fund-by-fund basis, and certain expenses may not decline with a rise in assets.
-The Independent Directors further considered that economies of scale may be shared in various ways including breakpoints in the management fee schedule, fee waivers and/or expense limitations, pricing of Fund at scale at inception or other means.
+The Independent Directors further considered that economies of scale may be shared in various ways including breakpoints in the management fee schedule, voluntary fee waivers and/or expense limitations, pricing of the Fund at scale at inception or other means.

 The Board considered that not all funds have breakpoints in their fee structures and that breakpoints are not the exclusive means of sharing potential economies of scale.
 The Board and the Independent Directors considered the Investment Adviser's statement that it believes that breakpoints would not be appropriate for the Fund at this time given uncertainties regarding the direction of the economy, rising inflation, increasing costs for personnel and systems, and growth or contraction in the Fund's assets, all of which could negatively impact the profitability of the Investment Adviser.
-In addition, the Investment Adviser noted that since the Fund is a closed-end fund, and based upon the Fund's current operating policies, the ability to raise additional assets is limited, and that the Fund's asset level had decreased from distributions resulting from the transition to the Fund's new investment program and from share repurchases.
+In addition, the Investment Adviser noted that since the Fund is a closed-end fund, and based upon the Fund's current operating policies, the ability to raise additional assets is limited.
 Considering the factors above, the Independent Directors concluded the absence of breakpoints in the management fee was acceptable and that any economies of scale that exist are adequately reflected in the Investment Adviser's fee structure.